 Solutions for a Declining Fertility Rate

 There are only two solutions to a declining fertility rate.
 The first is to encourage families to have more children.
 The United States does this through tax policy and job protection.
-The Tax Cuts and Jobs Act of 2017 increased the Child Tax Credit from $1,000 to $2,000.
-Parents who don't earn enough to pay taxes can claim the credit up to $1,400.
-It increases the income level from $110,000 to $400,000 for married tax filers.
+The Tax Cuts and Jobs Act (TCJA) increased the Child Tax Credit from $1,000 to $2,000.
+Up to $1,400 of this amount can be refundable.
+The TCJA also increased the qualifying income level from $110,000 to $400,000 for married tax filers.

 The Bottom Line

-Three major factors reduce birth rates: decreased teenage pregnancies, delayed motherhood, and an increase in women who refuse to have children.
+- Three major factors reduce birth rates: decreased teenage pregnancies, delayed motherhood, and an increase in women who refuse to have children.
 More and more women choose education and the higher income over having children.
-All these factors contribute to the nation’s overall declining fertility rates.
+All of these factors contribute to the nation’s overall declining fertility rates.